Veggies Fruits & Herbs Webtrax Admin Veggies Fruits & Herbs Webtrax Admin

 Although deep watering is usually best, over watering can also stress your plants.
 Of course, there will be a lot of variables to take into consideration – such as the amount of rain and other weather conditions.
 Do a simple moisture test with your finger on the top 2 to 4 inches of soil before you water.
 Be careful about the watering tips you see circulating on the internet or in Youtube videos!

 Different plants need different kinds of watering.
 Some veggies need more frequent and deeper watering than others.
 Seeds and seedlings need to be constantly moist.
-Although deep watering is sometimes best, over watering can also stress your plants.
+Although deep watering is best, over watering can also stress your plants, making good drainage essential.
 Of course, there will be a lot of variables to take into consideration – such as the amount of rain and other weather conditions.
 Do a simple moisture test with your finger on the top 2 to 4 inches of soil before you water.
 Be careful about the watering tips you see circulating on the internet or in YouTube videos!

 Proper watering is critical to plant health

-Because It promotes shallow roots.
+You have been watering daily early in the season as seeds are being sown and new seedlings are going into the garden.
+But once those plants are established, DON’T keep watering every day.
+It promotes shallow roots.
 One of the worst practices is to water your garden lightly every day or every few days.
 This frequent sprinkling provides water to only the top layer of the soil and promotes shallow root systems.
+Instead, water deeply whenever the top two inches of soil is dry.

 Simple, standard suggestions like: water every day and “make sure you give your plants an inch of water each week” are now being questioned and re-evaluated.
-Because the plant’s roots are not close to the soil surface, we now know that the water needs to get deep enough.
-AND the roots need to have enough time to soak it up will allow the plants to develop deep root systems that are necessary to be healthy.
+Because the plant’s roots are not close to the soil surface, we now know that the water needs to get deep enough and the roots need to have enough time to soak it up to allow the plants to develop deep root systems that are necessary to be healthy.

-But, be careful since over watering stresses many plants.
 If top 2 inches of soil feels dry it’s time to water.
 Soak the soil to a depth of 4 to 6 inches.
 Test for soil moisture also after you water.
+It can take some time if you are watering with a hose, but it is worth it to do this deep watering less frequently to encourage root development.

 Overhead watering (sprinklers) is the least efficient and least preferred method of watering.
-Far too much of the water is lost to evaporation.
-Water the soil, not the plants with a soaker hose, drip irrigation, watering can or watering wand.
-Overhead watering substantially increases the risk of fungal disease, especially in humid and rainy climates.
+Far too much of the water is lost to evaporation, and the water tends to sit on the plants instead of making it to the soil, which can lead to fungal issues.
+Apply water directly to the soil, not the plants, with a soaker hose, drip irrigation, watering can or watering wand.

 Watering tips from our horticulturist

-If you are using municipal water, put a water filter on your hose or water source.
+• If you are using municipal water, put a water filter on your hose or water source.
 Municipal water often has levels of chlorine that kill essential microorganisms.
 There are also many harmful pollutants in some city water.
+Chlorine filters used for RV water intakes are available online and can be connected directly to your hose.

-Over watering stresses plants.
+• Over watering stresses plants.
 Over watering can cause as much stress as severe drought.
 Too much water will saturate soils, displace air which starves the roots of oxygen.
-The compost Deep Roots uses instead of conventional soil (Microbe Rich Compost) has good drainage properties.
+The compost Deep Roots used instead of conventional soil (Microbe Rich Compost) has good drainage properties.

-Place a board or large tiles over tiny carrot seeds.
-This keeps the moisture in the soil longer and protects them from being washed away by heavy rain.
+• Place a board or large tiles over tiny carrot seeds.
+This keeps the moisture in the soil longer, even longer than a standard mulch, and protects them from being washed away by heavy rain.
 Make note of how many days it takes for the first sign of germination.
 Check the seeds everyday when it is close to germination.
 Remove the cover when the first seed sprouts.
 Some seeds will sprout sooner and some later.
 Carrot seeds are very tiny and need to be kept constantly moisturized more carefully.
+Once you see them sprout, remove the board and add your mulch.

-When plant leaves wilt on a very hot day, it could be from the heat and not lack of water.
+• When plant leaves wilt on a very hot day, it could be from the heat and not lack of water.
+If you are following all the above tips, the wilting is likely from heat and not lack of water.
+In this case, try a shade clothe instead of more water.

 Use our Planting Calendar blog posts for more useful seed starting tips like spring/ simmer/fall planting dates, soil temperature, temperature tolerances, direct seed vs transplants, seed depth, sunlight, and days to maturity.
 Choose from 9 planting calendar blog posts organized by crop group on our Planting Calendar and Climate blog category page: brassicas, cucurbits, fruiting crops, leafy greens, legumes, root crops, herbs, and berries.